 In addition to communication skills, good food writers also have knowledge of the culinary arts.
 Food writers should be knowledgeable in the preparation of ingredients, flavors specific to food, the pairing of ingredients and presentation of meals.
 Because of this, many choose to enroll in a culinary program to learn about food composition, chemistry and cooking techniques.
 Some schools now offer courses in food media or food reviewing.

 Aspiring food writers may choose to build on their skills by working at a newspaper, magazine or online publication.
-Completion of a food writing internship or a restaurant job may also add to their credentials.
+Completion of a culinary arts program, food writing internship or a restaurant job may also add to their credentials.
 They may also make it a point to travel and taste foreign dishes to widen their perspective.